VEGA for Programmers

 Margo gives you three things:

 1. A linear frame buffer at 0xE0000000.
-Once you set a graphics mode, this is your screen as a flat array of pixels.
-You can write pixels directly.
+After you set a graphics mode, this buffer is the screen, as a flat array of pixels.
+You can write a pixel to it directly.

-3. A blit engine, reached through the register block at 0xE0400000, that fills, copies, draws text, and draws lines without the CPU touching each pixel.
+3. A blit engine, at the register block 0xE0400000.
+It fills, copies, draws text, and draws lines.
+The CPU does not touch each pixel.

-The fast path for a desktop is the blit engine.
-The CPU sets up an operation by writing a handful of registers, then writes a command, and the engine does the work.
-On a slow CPU, in Izarra 1000 compatibility mode for example, this is the difference between a responsive desktop and a crawling one.
+The fast method for a desktop is the blit engine.
+The CPU writes a small number of registers, and then writes a command.
+The engine then does the work.
+On a slow CPU, for example in Izarra1000 compatibility mode, this is the difference between a fast desktop and a slow one.

-The engine runs while the CPU does other work.
-An operation takes real time, so a program issues it, goes off to prepare the next one, and only waits on BUSY when it actually needs the result.
-That overlap is where the speed comes from.
+The engine operates while the CPU does other work.
+An operation needs time.
+Thus a program starts the operation, prepares the next one, and waits on BUSY only when it needs the result.
+This overlap gives the speed.

 A convention for the examples

 The examples use these definitions.
-They assume a flat or protected-mode program that can reach the frame buffer and register block.
+They assume a flat-mode or protected-mode program that can reach the frame buffer and the register block.

 #define LFB ((volatile unsigned char *)0xE0000000)